Creating a Content–Type Header

 For an example of a shell script that generates a Content-Type header, see Example of a Shell Script that Calls a RESTlet.

-If your RESTlet returns data, take note of the following:
+If your RESTlet returns data, keep the following points in mind:

 -